DianaLeo/DianaLeo.github.io/_posts/2023-10-27-Why-we-use-debounce-and-useCallback-together.md

 is `let timer = null` in the **closure**

-No matter how many times we call `debouncedFn`, there is only one `timer` in the memory, and all we do is
+No matter how many times we call `debouncedFn`, there is only one `timer` in the memory, and all we do is executing the following for five times
 ```
     clearTimeOut(timer)
     timer = setTimeOut(()=>{